google-deepmind/penzai/docs/api/pz.rst

-:obj:`pz.nn` is an alias namespace for Penzai's declarative neural network system, which uses a combinator-based design to expose all of your model's operations as nodes in your model PyTree. :obj:`pz.nn` re-exports layers from submodules of :obj:`penzai.nn` in a single convenient namespace.
+:obj:`pz.nn` is an alias namespace for Penzai's declarative neural network system, which uses a combinator-based design to expose all of your model's operations as nodes in your model PyTree. :obj:`pz.nn` re-exports layers from submodules of :obj:`penzai.deprecated.v1.nn` in a single convenient namespace.

 See the documentation for :obj:`pz.nn` to view all of the methods and classes accessible through this alias namespace.